 Find tools to cut the distractions.
 Here's a few browser extensions, none of which I've tried but they look pretty good.
 The first one strips out elements of YouTube, for example.

 If you're a programmer, write something that helps you and share it with the world.
-When I realized that some of the sites I visit had thoughtful articles, but the comments were trolly and useless, I wrote an extension to hide most of them.
+When I realized that some of the sites I visit had thoughtful articles, but the comments were nasty, I wrote an extension to hide most comments.
 It works fairly well.
-I also wrote an extension that hides parts of Twitter, but it needs some updating for their new UI.

 Find tools to keep you focused.
 For example, I use Trello with a single board.
 There's columns for what I want to do today, this week, and this month.
 Then a number of other columns representing things to do with my family, around the house, for this blog, personal pursuits... and I revisit it and move things around daily.
 YMMV, but it works for me.
 If I consider wasting too much time on <insert whatever here> I can make a decision on whether I need some downtime or want to get to work on something that matters.